BBG Watch Commentary

 READ MORE: How do you call Trump a pig in Ukrainian?
 Voice of America will tell you, BBG Watch, October 12, 2016.

-Several hours after BBG Watch posted its commentary, Voice of America removed its De Niro video with Ukrainian subtitles, but we have saved screenshots and a copy of the VOA video.
+After BBG Watch posted its commentary, Voice of America removed its De Niro video with Ukrainian subtitles, but we have saved screenshots and a copy of the VOA video.
 The caption in the featured screenshot above the post says “pig” or “swine” in Ukrainian.
 It is a translation of one of Robert De Niro’s descriptions of Donald Trump, which included many other similar insults and a threat of wanting to punch Trump in the face.

 The now removed VOA Ukrainian video had no balance, context or any response from Trump’s supporters, as required by the VOA Charter.